 Negative Credible Fear Determination Reversed

 A Cuban national was first detained at the Tallahatchie Detention Center in Tutwiler, Mississippi after capture and arrest at the border for trying to enter the United States without entry or inspection.
 After being detained at the Tallahatchie Detention Center, he had a Credible Fear Interview (CFI) telephonically with a USCIS (United States Citizenship and Immigration Services) asylum Officer to determine whether or not he could demonstrate that he has a credible fear of returning to his home country.
-A few days after my client had his credible fear interview, he was served with a notice by a deportation officer that he did not meet the necessary threshold necessary to show well-founded fear of past or future persecution and for that reason he was given a “Negative Credible Fear Determination.”
+A few days after our client had his credible fear interview, he was served with a notice by a deportation officer that he did not meet the necessary threshold necessary to show well-founded fear of past or future persecution and for that reason he was given a “Negative Credible Fear Determination.”
 After being served with the Negative Credible Fear Determination, a person can request that an Immigration Judge review the Negative Credible Fear Finding pursuant to the Section 235 of the Immigration and Naturalization Act.
-My client sought an Immigration Judge Review Hearing in his case.
+Our client sought an Immigration Judge Review Hearing in his case.

 If you have an immigration case and would like legal representation contact our office at (601) 948-8005 or our 24-hour line at (601) 927-8430 to schedule an appointment.
-I could also be reached via email at [email protected].
-I am licensed to practice in all United States Federal Courts so I handle immigration cases from all over the United States.

 Chhabra & Gibbs, P.A.
 Immigration Team offers an array of Immigration legal services for clients in the Mississippi area such as adjustment of status, citizenship, green card, work permits, spousal cases, and deportation as well as asylum.
 Our Mississippi Immigration Attorneys are here to assist in Personal Injury, Workers’ Compensation, Criminal Cases, as well as Family Cases.
-Our legal team speaks English as well as Spanish and Arabic.
+Our legal team speaks English as well as Spanish and Punjabi.
 We have a combined 7 year legal experience handling immigration matters for the Mississippi area.
 You can also check out our CG Immigration Team Facebook page as well.
 Contact an Immigration Mississippi Attorney today, we are here for you.